 Competitive first-person shooter games are played over a network, where latency can degrade player performance.
-To better understand latency's impact, a promising approach is to study how latency affects individual game actions, such as aiming and shooting.
-While target selection (aiming at an opponent) is fairly well studied, navigation (moving an avatar into position) is not.
-This paper presents results from a 30-person user study that evaluates the impact of latency on first-person navigation using a custom "hide and seek" game that isolates avatar movement in manner intended to be similar to avatar movements in a first-person shooter game.
-Analysis of the results shows latency has pronounced effects on player performance (score and positioning to seek), with subjective opinions on Quality of Experience following suit.
+To better understand latency's impact, a promising approach is to study how latency affects individual game actions, such as moving and shooting.
+While target selection (aiming and shooting at an opponent) is fairly well studied, navigation (moving an avatar into position) is not.
+This paper presents results from a 30-person user study that evaluates the impact of latency on first-person navigation using a custom "hide and seek" game that isolates avatar movement in a manner intended to be similar to movement in a first-person shooter game.
+Analysis of the results shows latency has pronounced effects on player performance (score and seek positioning), with subjective opinions on Quality of Experience following suit.

+CCS CONCEPTS

-CCS Concepts: • Applied computing \rightarrow Computer games; • Human-centered computing \rightarrow User studies.
+Applied computing → Computer games; Human-centered computing \rightarrow User studies.